Top priority: Revoke the Comstock Act

 In practice: It has failed

-It has been more than 30 years since the Oslo 1 accord.
+It has been more than 32 years since the Oslo 1 accord.
 There is no Palestinian State.
 There is no peace.
-Currently, there is a war, where the majority of those who are dying were born after the Oslo 1 accord was signed in 1993.
+The majority of those who are dying in the periodic/perpetual wars were born after the Oslo 1 accord was signed in 1993.

 The Israeli government has rejected a Palestinian State.
 On April 18, the U.S. Government rejected a Palestinian State by vetoing a UN Security Council Resolution, which would have led to recognition of a Palestinian State.
 It is clear that the two-state solution has failed.